 Housing Accommodation Request Procedure :

-1. The student will submit Housing Accommodations Request Form to Disability Services and will request a meeting with the Director of Disability Services.
+1. The student will submit Housing Accommodations Request Form along with supporting documentation from their treating health care provider (see above italicized) to Disability Services.
+The student should also request a meeting with the Director of Disability Services.

 - Clarity of student requests and supporting documentation

 - Availability of residential space at the time of the request